r-spatial/RQGIS/README.md

 writeOGR(ger, dir_tmp, "ger", driver = "ESRI Shapefile", overwrite_layer = TRUE)
 ```

 Now that we have a shapefile, we can move on to using RQGIS.
-First of all, we need to find out how the function in QGIS is called which gives us the centroids of a polygon shapefile.
-To do so, we use `find_algorithms`.
-We suspect that the function we are looking for contains the words *polygon* and *centroid*.
-Please note, that `find_algorithms` needs to know where OSGeo4W is located on your system.
-Under Windows `find_root` will look for OSGeo4W in `C:`, `C:/Program Files` and `C:/Program Files (x86)`.
-If you are using Linux or a Mac or if you have installed OSGeo4W in another location, you need to specify the path to your OSGeo4W-installation yourself.
-Note also, that most other RQGIS functions require the path to your OSGeo4W-installation such as `get_usage`, `get_options` and `run_qgis`.
+First of all, we need to specify all the paths necessary to run the QGIS-API.
+Fortunately, `set_env` does this for us.
+The only thing we need to do is, specify the path to the OSGeo4W-installation.
+If you do not specify a path, `set_env` tries to find the OSGeo4W-installation on your C: drive.
+So far `set_env` only works on Windows-systems, but we are working hard to make it availabe for UNIX-systems as well.
+Please note, that most of the RQGIS functions, you are likely to work with (such as `get_usage`, `get_options` and `run_qgis`), require the list containing the paths to the various installations necessary to run QGIS from within R.

 ``` r
 # attach RQGIS